AlexanderShvaykin/module_pos/README.md

 ```

+Full available fields you find in documentation v1.4 ModuleBank POS Api, you can use snake_case and camelCase

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.